IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

 Logs can be accessed at `/var/www/espocrm/data/espocrm/data/logs/`.
 The files are installed at `/var/www/espocrm/`.
 To remove a previous installation, run: `rm -r /var/wwww/espocrm/`.

-### Hard coded change

-There is just one hard-coded change (as described [here](#import-page-import-selection)).
-This changes the display values of the `entityType` drop-down field on the Import (step 1) page.
-This makes it more user friendly, changing them from `Cash Distribution` and `Duplicate Check`, to `Import cash distribution data` and `Run duplicate check`.

-To implement this change:

-- Change line 215 of `client/src/views/import/step1.js` from: `translation: Global.scopeNamesPlural`, to: `translation: Import.selectOptions`.
-- In `client/lib/espo-extra.js`, ctrl F to find and change `Global.scopeNamesPlural` to `Import.selectOptions`.

 ### Front-end customisations

 Customisations need to be made in the front-end of EspoCRM to configure settings which affect the database.